-With over 4 billion in donations and over 40 million donors, GoFundMe is now the largest social fundraising platform in the world.
-A GoFundMe page can raise funds ranging anywhere from $1500 up to $11.6 million.
+With over $9 billion in donations and over 120 million individual donations from the community, GoFundMe is now the largest social fundraising platform in the world.
+A GoFundMe page can raise funds ranging anywhere from $1500 up to $14.3 million, the top campaign ever being the Official George Floyd Memorial Fund.

-The most important information to factor in, however, is how to advertise it to people.
+The most important information to factor in, however, is how to advertise GoFundMe to people.

 There is nothing worse than pouring your heart and soul into a GoFundMe page, thinking everyone will want to donate, then having nothing but tumbleweeds pass you by.